sonv/Vevoicoinguon/1.typ

 since I had missed the beginner class because of a bout of smallpox when I first started school.
 As a result, I struggled with my studies.
-Even so, at the end of the year I was promoted to the next level, called Sơ đẳng (Elementary), though I was still behind.
+Even so, at the end of the year I was promoted to the next level, Elementary, though I was still behind.

 I was worst at mathematics and dreaded it most
 —who could have guessed that years later, by the time I reached middle school